ArjunCyberTech/ARP-Spoofer/README.md

 **How To Show Help Menu **

-python3 arp-spoofer.py --help
+python3 arp-spoofer.pyc --help

 **How To Use script**

-python3 arp-spoofer.py -t Target-IP -g Gatway-IP
+python3 arp-spoofer.pyc -t Target-IP -g Gatway-IP